PBerke4201/writing_sample/README.md

 The assignment itself involved selecting a publically available dataset from Kaggles library and using our knowedlge of Python and datasets to clean, filter, and sort the selected data and try and showcase intereting information able to be gleamed.
 This involved using plots, basic statistics, and sorting and filtering to make our findings.
+This is all done using the Python coding language and Jupiter Notebook.
 For my project, I selected a dataset of the current Pokemon Pokedex, which included information on all the released Pokemon from generations 1 to 8.

 Kaggle link:  https://www.kaggle.com/code/parkerberke/ppb-final-project